 (f) Affiliation based on identity of interest.

 (a) A concern must not exceed the NAICS size standards table for the code specified in the solicitation.
 The contracting officer must specify the size standard in effect on the date the solicitation is issued.
-If SBA amends the small business size standard and it becomes effective before the date initial offers (including price) are due, the contracting officer may amend the solicitation and use the new size standard.
+If SBA amends the NAICScode small business designation and it becomes effective before the date initial offers (including price) are due, the contracting officer may amend the solicitation and use the new size standard.

 Acquisitions for supplies must be classified under the appropriate manufacturing NAICS code size standards, not under a Wholesale Trade or Retail Trade NAICS code.
 Acquisitions for supplies must be classified under the appropriate manufacturing or supply NAICS code, not under a wholesale trade or retail trade NAICS code.
 A concern that submits an offer or quote for a contract where the NAICS code assigned to the contract is one for supplies, and furnishes a product it did not itself manufacture or produce, is categorized as a nonmanufacturer and deemed small if it meets the requirements set forth in 13 CFR 121.406(b).